 On August 27, 2020 the Company entered into a joint venture agreement with Clarity Lab Solutions, LLC ("Clarity Labs") (the "JV").
 In consideration and subject to Clarity Lab's services and commitments and provided the agreement remains valid and in force, and is not terminated, the Company agreed to issue 200,000 restricted shares of the Company's common stock over a defined vesting period starting in December 1, 2020.
 The restricted shares of the Company's common stock were not issued to Clarity Labs as certain capital commitments were not met.
 Clarity Labs is a licensed clinical laboratory that uses specialized molecular testing equipment and that focuses on the diagnosis and treatment of critical diseases, including COVID-19.
-Clarity Labs was also engaged in the business of manufacturing, importing and distributing various medical tests.
-Under the JV, the Company and Clarity Labs were to jointly market, sell, and distribute certain products and services ("Clarity Mobile Venture").
+Clarity Labs was also engaged in the business of manufacturing, importing and distribute certain products and services ("Clarity Mobile Venture").
 The Company has determined it is the primary beneficiary of Clarity Mobile Venture and has thus consolidated the activities in its consolidated financial statements.
 Due to the ongoing lower affects of COVID-19 restrictions, the JV was wound down during the fourth quarter of 2022.